smessie/Article-ISWC2025-TimeFunctions/content/functions.md

 However, it also supports more flexible, context-specific interpretations by allowing users to explicitly specify an alternative time zone.
 Caution is advised when applying this function across data from heterogeneous sources, as there is no universally correct default time zone.
 Nevertheless, the function enables binding a default time zone retrieved dynamically from the dataset itself.
-For example, a SERVICE clause may be used to ensure that the time zone is sourced from the same dataset or endpoint as the time literal, preserving consistency within federated queries. <span style="color: red">JR: This last paragraph is not very clear to me.
-How do you dynamically retrieve the default timezone from the dataset?
-Also, do you mean that one can selectively apply the default timezone function using the SERVICE clause?
-In any case, maybe it is a good idea to showcase this the demo below?</span>
+For example, a SERVICE clause may be used to ensure that the time zone is sourced from the same dataset or endpoint as the time literal, preserving consistency within federated queries.
+An example of such a query is included in the demo application, showcasing how default time zones can be retrieved and applied dynamically based on the queried data source.

 ### Use Cases